aldro61/colosse-tutorial/README.md

 ### Installing Python

 There a two ways of getting a working Python installation on Colosse.
-The first is using the Python installation available through the `apps/python` module to create a virtual environement in your home directory.
-The second, which I prefer, is using the amazing amazing [Anaconda](https://www.continuum.io/downloads) package manager.
+The first is using the Python installation available through the `apps/python/x.y.z` module, where `x.y.z` is the version, to create a virtual environment in your home directory.
+The second, which I prefer, is using the [Anaconda](https://www.continuum.io/downloads) package manager.

 | Virtual Environment                                                                        | Anaconda |
 |--------------------------------------------------------------------------------------------|----------|